KTC96/hackathon-feb-23/README.md

 ​
 ### Imagery:

-pexels.com was used to source copyright free images for the website gallery ​
+pexels.com was used to source copyright free images for the website gallery and tinypng was used to compress file size ​
 ### Logo: